wizzyfizzy/Budgetie/ios/Modules/Shared/AppLogging/README.md

 # AppLogging

-**AppLogging** is a shared Swift module for safe, structured, and extensible logging in modular iOS applications.
+**AppLogging** is a shared Swift module for safe, structured, and extensible logging.
 AppLogging is compatible with `Sourcery` for auto-generating mocks of `BTLogger`.

 ---